Skip to Content

 The complexity of your divorce case is another crucial factor that can significantly affect how long the process takes.
 Complex cases often involve multiple issues, such as the division of high-value assets, ownership of businesses, multiple properties, and disputes over child custody and support.

-When there are significant financial assets or children involved, the process may require additional steps, such as the valuation of assets, forensic accounting, or the involvement of expert witnesses like child psychologists or financial analysts.
+When significant financial assets or children are involved, the process may require additional steps, such as the valuation of assets, forensic accounting, or the involvement of expert witnesses like child psychologists or financial analysts.
 These complexities can extend the divorce timeline considerably, as each issue must be thoroughly examined and resolved.

 3. Level of Cooperation